 Vessels that choose to retain their ballast water, in lieu of another management option, are issued a Letter of Retention (LOR).
 When the vessel departs the system, compliance is verified and the letter is rescinded.
-It is important to note that Letters of Retention were issued for some tanks that are not actually used for ballast water, but are listed in their Ballast Water Management Plan as potable or cooling water tanks.
+It is important to note that Letters of Retention were issued for tanks listed in the Ballast Water Management Plan but carrying a product other than ballast water (e.g. sewage, potable or cooling water).

-- BWWG agencies issued a Letter of Retention for 63 vessel transits involving 252 tanks. - Because of pre-arrival screenings, no vessels had to alter course to enable satisfactory exchange, avoiding major delays later in their transit and the issuance of LORs.
+- BWWG agencies issued a Letter of Retention for 69 vessel transits involving 293 tanks. - o 82 tanks were due to low salinity - 2 tanks due to high salinity - 209 tanks due to improper reporting, carriage of liquids (other than ballast water) or not accessible for testing. - Because of pre-arrival screenings, one vessel had to alter course to enable satisfactory exchange, avoiding major delays later in their transit and the issuance of LORs.